denizzzka/Quadratic_Bezier_curves_math/README.md

 * Find "bounding box"
 * Find the length of the curve
 * The division of the curve at the predetermined point into two curves
-* Search the intersection of two parabolas
+* Find intersections of two parabolas